DebonairSM/vsol-website/README.md

 ## Database

 The project uses SQLite with Drizzle ORM.
-The schema is set up with tables for future CMS functionality:
+The schema includes:

 - `content` - For blog posts, events, news
 - `contact_submissions` - For contact form submissions
 - `settings` - For site configuration
+- `leads` - For spreadsheet automation form submissions
+- `referrals` - For referral program submissions

 To generate migrations after schema changes: